Beanie496/Crab/style.md

 Never leave trailing whitespace.
 Ever.
 Avoid excessive indentation.
 If you can see a refactor that removes at least one level of indentation, do it.
-There is no hard line length limit but there is a soft limit of 80.
-Avoid long lines because they are ugly.
+There is a hard line length limit of 100, enforced by rustfmt.
+Keep both comments and doc comments to 80 lines.

 ### 4. Newlines